 MAYA’S House is not a full-time day care, though it follows DCFS guidelines for staffing, is licensed by the Winnebago County Health Department and meets the city zoning requirements for child care programs.

 Provide Shelter: MAYA’S House is a calm, pleasant, nurturing environment for children that supports the developmental needs of the growing child and recognizes the imprint poverty and homelessness often leave on children.
 (Children from families that are homeless experience serious mental illness at 3 times the rate of children who are housed.)

 Awaken Hope: During the hours of operation, children are offered breakfast, healthy snacks, and lunch.
 Clothing and supplies are always available to parents.
-Diapers, a scarce resource, are provided by Grace United Methodist Church in Rockford.
-Crusader Clinic provides onsite health care, the Knights of Columbus provide bread every Tuesday morning and the Rockford Public Library provides a weekly story hour for the children.
+Crusader Clinic provides onsite health care, and the Knights of Columbus provide bread every Tuesday morning.
 MAYA’S House endeavors to break the cycle of poverty and instill a moment of possibility in children.
 The staff believes that every seed planted will root and when the moment is right, it will grow.
 MAYA’S House staff and volunteers are seed planters!

 Honor Dignity: Children are not responsible for the circumstances of their families, and families are often not responsible for the circumstances of their lives.
 Every family is seen as the possibility they might be, and Shelter Care supports their efforts to raise themselves and their children from helplessness to hopefulness.
 Giving children equal footing at this young age is a small beginning, yet it is a beginning.

 Knights of Columbus

 Christ United Methodist Church